gdslab/perseus_codejam_2024/README.md

 * A brief report on the overall idea and process of the approach
 * Programming source codes used to identify tree species
 * A new **spc.csv** file that includes the encoded tree species for all 615 trees

+# License

+All data in this repository can only used for this competition, and they **CANNOT** be used for anything else.
+If you want to use this data for publications, please contact Dr. Jinha Jung (jinha@purdue.edu) and Dr. Songlin Fei (sfei@purdue.edu) to get an appropriate agreement.

+# Acknoweldgement

+Some text will come here.